mooreds/docs-1/references/sql-operations.md

 The `FROM` clause of a query creates the result set that the other parts of the query will use.

-The `FROM` clause is the first part that is running when the query is executed.
+The `FROM` clause is the first part that runs when the query is executed.

 The `FROM` clause supports three types of data sources: